 If the infection keeps coming back, breast milk may be sent to a laboratory to determine what bacteria might be present.

-Other tests may be necessary to determine the cause if you have a breast infection and you are not breastfeeding.
+Other tests may be necessary to determine the cause if you have a breast infection and you’re not breastfeeding.
 Testing may include a mammogram or even a biopsy of breast tissue to rule out breast cancer.
-A mammogram is an imaging test that uses low energy X-rays to examine the breast.
+A mammogram is an imaging test that uses low-energy X-rays to examine the breast.
 A breast biopsy involves the removal of a small tissue sample from the breast for lab testing to determine if any cancerous cell changes are present.

 A 10- to 14-day course of antibiotics is generally the most effective form of treatment for this type of infection, and most women feel relief within 48 to 72 hours.
 It’s important to take all medication as prescribed to make sure the infection doesn’t happen again.
 You can continue to breastfeed while on most antibiotics, but if nursing is uncomfortable, you can use a breast pump to relieve engorgement and prevent a loss of milk supply.